YACHAKAWASI/lidarbot/README.md

 | SCL         | 05 | GPIO03 |
 | SDA         | 03 | GPIO02 |

 In a previous hardware version of lidarbot, photo interrupters were used with encoder disks with 20 slots (included in the robot chassis kit).
-However, this setup proved restrictive in yielding satisfactory results in navigation due to the low number of encoder ticks, 20.
-Therefore, the robot chassis kit motors were replaced with the ones below with built-in encoders --- which have encoder ticks of approximately 1084, calculated using this [guide](https://automaticaddison.com/calculate-pulses-per-revolution-for-a-dc-motor-with-encoder/) from Automatic Addison.
+However, this setup proved restrictive in yielding satisfactory results in navigation due to the low number of encoder ticks, which was only **20** for a **360 degree** turn of the motor.
+Therefore, the robot chassis kit motors were replaced with the ones below with built-in encoders --- which have encoder ticks of approximately **1084**, calculated using this [guide](https://automaticaddison.com/calculate-pulses-per-revolution-for-a-dc-motor-with-encoder/) from Automatic Addison.

 These are the new motors used for lidarbot: